dmbarbour/glas/docs/GlasDesign.md

 ## Values

-Glas represents data using immutable binary trees, i.e. such that each node in a tree has optional left and right children respectively labeled '0' and '1'.
+Glas represents data as finite, immutable binary trees, i.e. such that each node in a tree has optional left and right children respectively labeled '0' and '1'.
 The most naive representation is:

         type Tree = ((1+Tree) * (1+Tree))

-A binary tree can easily represent unit `()`, pair `(a, b)`, and either types `(Left a | Right b)`.
+A binary tree can easily represent a pair `(a, b)` or either type `(Left a | Right b)`.
 However, glas systems favor labeled data because labels are more meaningful and extensible.

-Text labels are encoded into a *path* through a tree, using null-terminated UTF-8.
+Labels are encoded into a *path* through a tree, favoring null-terminated UTF-8.
 For example, label 'data' would be encoded into the path `01100100 01100001 01110100 01100001 00000000` where '0' and '1' respectively represent following the left or right branch.
-Following the path will reach the associated value.
-A 'record' or 'dictionary' may have many such paths, sharing prefixes, thus forming a [radix tree](https://en.wikipedia.org/wiki/Radix_tree).
+A 'record' may have many such paths with shared prefixes, forming a [radix tree](https://en.wikipedia.org/wiki/Radix_tree).
 A 'variant' (aka 'tagged union') should have exactly one label.

 To efficiently represent labeled data, non-branching paths must be compactly encoded far fewer allocations.
 One viable under the hood representation is closer to: